 Deferred rent is a balance sheet account traditionally used in legacy accounting standards as defined in ASC 840.
-It is the liability coming from the difference between the actual amount paid and the straight-line expense declared in the financial statements of the lessee.
+It is the liability coming from the difference between the actual amount paid and the straight-line expense recognized in the financial statements of the lessee.

-The ASC 840 requires the total rent expense to be recognized on a straight-line basis during the lease period even if rent payments differ.
-The debiting or crediting of the deferred rent account monthly allows the lessee to approximately record the rent expense using the straight-line basis and catch whatever difference is between the amount paid and the expense recognized in this account.
+ASC 840 requires the total rent expense to be recognized on a straight-line basis during the lease period even if rent payments differ.
+The debiting or crediting of the deferred rent account monthly allows the lessee to record the rent expense using the straight-line basis and catch whatever difference is between the amount paid and the expense recognized in this account.
 The cumulative balance of the deferred rent when the lease is terminated has to be equal to zero.